More Than History (Judges 6)

 Help us to bring the gospel out of the history books, to really grasp it, and to believe that the same God and gospel are just as powerful as ever before.
 We believe; help our unbelief.

-As the apostle Paul prayed, may the eyes of our heart be enlightened so that we would know the hope to which you have called us, the riches of your glorious inheritance in your people, and your incredibly great power for us who believe – the same mighty power that raised Christ from the dead.
+As the apostle Paul prayed, may the eyes of our hearts be enlightened so that we would know the hope to which you have called us, the riches of your glorious inheritance in your people, and your incredibly great power for us who believe – the same mighty power that raised Christ from the dead.

 Help us bring the gospel out of the history books, and experience its power today.
 We pray this in Jesus' name, Amen.